-This Annual Report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements other than statements of historical facts included or incorporated by reference in this Annual Report, including, without limitation, statements regarding the Company's future financial position, business strategy, budgets, projected revenues, projected costs, and plans and objectives of management for future operations, are forward-looking statements.
+This Annual Report on Form 10-K (this "Annual Report") includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+All statements other than statements of historical facts included or incorporated by reference in this Report, including, without limitation, statements regarding the Company's future financial position, business strategy, budgets, projected revenues, projected costs, and plans and objectives of management for future operations, are forward-looking statements.
 Such forward-looking statements are based on the beliefs of management, as well as assumptions made by, and information currently available to, the Company's management.
-In addition, forward-looking statements generally can be identified by the use of forward-looking terminology such as "believes," "plans," "expects," "anticipates," "forecasts," "intends," "continue," "may," "will," "could," "future," "potential," "estimate" or the negative of such terms and similar expressions as they relate to the Company are intended to identify forward-looking statements, which are generally not historical in nature.
+In addition, forward-looking statements generally can be identified by the use of forwardlooking terminology such as "believes," "plans," "expects," "anticipates," "forecasts," "intends," "continue," "may," "will," "could," "future," "potential," "estimate" or the negative of such terms and similar expressions as they relate to the Company are intended to identify forward-looking statements, which are generally not historical in nature.
 The forward-looking statements are based on the Company's current expectations, assumptions, estimates and projections about the Company and the industry in which the Company operates.
 Although the Company believes that the expectations and assumptions reflected in the forward-looking statements are reasonable as and when made, they involve risks and uncertainties that are difficult to predict and, in many cases, beyond the Company's control.
 In addition, the Company may be subject to currently unforeseen risks that may have a materially adverse effect on it.
 Accordingly, no assurances can be given that the actual events and results will not be materially different from the anticipated results described in the forward-looking statements.
 Readers are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date hereof.
 The Company undertakes no duty to publicly update these statements except as required by law.
 Important factors that could cause actual results to differ materially from the Company's expectations include, but are not limited to, the Company's assumptions about:

-- The supply and demand for and market prices of crude oil, NGL, natural gas and other products or services; - the results of our ongoing strategic alternatives review process; - political instability or armed conflict in crude oil or natural gas producing regions, such as the ongoing war between Russia and Ukraine; - the integration of acquisitions, including the Alamo Acquisitions and the Hannathon Acquisition; - the availability of capital resources; - production and reserve levels; - drilling and completion risks; - inflation rates and the impacts of associated monetary policy responses, including increased interest rates and resulting pressures on economic growth: - economic and competitive conditions; - capital expenditures and other contractual obligations, including obligations under the senior notes issued during 2022; - weather conditions: - the length, scope and severity of the ongoing coronavirus disease ("COVID-19") pandemic, including the effects of related public health concerns and the impact of continued actions taken by governmental authorities and other third parties in response to the pandemic and its impact on commodity prices, supply and demand considerations, and storage capacity; - the availability of goods and services and supply chain issues; - legislative, regulatory or policy changes; - regulatory and related policy actions intended by federal, state and/or local governments to reduce fossil fuel use and associated carbon emissions, to drive the substitution of renewable forms of energy for crude oil and natural gas, which may over time reduce demand for crude oil, NGL and natural gas, including as a result of the Inflation Reduction Act of 2022 ("IRA 2022") or otherwise; - cyber-attacks; - occurrence of property acquisitions or divestitures; - the securities or capital markets and related risks such as general credit, liquidity, market and interest-rate risks; and - other factors disclosed under "Part I, Items 1 and 2.
+- the length, scope and severity of the ongoing coronavirus disease ("COVID-19") pandemic, including the effects of related public health concerns and the impact of continued actions taken by governmental authorities and other third parties in response to the pandemic and its impact on commodity prices, supply and demand considerations, and storage capacity;

+- political instability or armed conflict in crude oil or natural gas producing regions, such as the escalating tensions currently occurring between Russia and Ukraine;

+- the market prices of crude oil, NGL, natural gas and other products or services;

+- the supply and demand for crude oil, NGL, natural gas and other products or services;

+- production and reserve levels;

+- drilling risks;

+- economic and competitive conditions;

+- the availability of capital resources;

+- capital expenditures and other contractual obligations;

+- weather conditions;

+- inflation rates;

+- the availability of goods and services;

+- legislative, regulatory or policy changes;

+- cyber-attacks;

+- occurrence of property acquisitions or divestitures;

+- the integration of acquisitions;

+- the securities or capital markets and related risks such as general credit, liquidity, market and interest-rate risks; and

+- other factors disclosed under "Part I, Items 1 and 2.
 Business and Properties", "Part I, Item 1A.
 Risk Factors", "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations," "Part II, Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk" and elsewhere in this Annual Report.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Part II, Item 7A.
+Quantitative and Qualitative Disclosures about Market Risk," and elsewhere in this Report.